the-marciello/oa-doc-osp/laravel-mongo-auto-sync.md

 Common use case: slug field of an article.

  **NB:**<br>
- The key is between brackets and the value is in boolean format.<br>
+ The key is between brackets, and the value is in the boolean format.<br>
  ex: for Editable the key is ```is-array```

 #### Default Value <Badge text="TO DO" type="error"/>